shelfio/jest-mongodb/readme.md

 };
 ```

-To use dynamic database name you must pass empty object for instance field
+To use dynamic database name you must pass empty object for instance field:

 ```js
 module.exports = {